Darkseid War: Act One

-The League, meanwhile, has been defeated by a mysterious gray-skinned warrior woman called Grail, who claims to be of Amazon blood.
+The League, meanwhile, has been defeated by Grail, who claims to be of Amazon blood.
 Having stolen the Ring of Volthoom from Power Ring, she called the Anti-Monitor to this world, and now Wonder Woman - the only among the League who is still fit to fight - steels herself for a war that has already begun.
 Grail welcomes her attack, but their battle is not to occur, as the Anti-Monitor slams his fist down into the Earth.
 In wonder, Diana asks just who he is.
 He responds that he is desperate, reaching out to destroy her.
 In that instance, a Boom Tube erupts, and Metron appears, admitting that while Grail plays the game well, he does too.
 In another instant, he is gone, and he has taken the League with him.
 Grail insists that she will get the trophies she seeks in killing the League, but the Anti-Monitor reminds her that she will only get them after she delivers her father to him.
 She assures him that her mother promised that the war they seek would come to pass.

 Myrina Black explains to Mister Miracle that she is humanity's savior.
 She had once been the Amazons' chosen assassin until they abandoned the great mission they were given by the old gods.
 They were meant to save the world from war, and she has been doing so for a long time.
 While Queen Hippolyta had chosen to hide the Amazons away on Paradise Island, Myrina had refused to hide, knowing that the dark god would one day come to enslave all of the Earth's inhabitants.

 In preparation for this day, she created a weapon against war by giving birth to Darkseid's own daughter.
 She sent Grail to traverse reality in search of a being with the power to kill Darkseid, and she found the Anti-Monitor.
 The war against Darkseid will now take place with Earth as its battleground.
-Incredulously shocked by Myrinda's action, Scott realized that billions of innocents will die.
+Incredulously shocked by Myrina's action, Scott realizes that billions of innocents will die.
 Unmoved, Myrina responds that war always comes at a cost - and Darkseid must die at any price.
 Scott's insistence that innocent lives are more important than her cause leads Myrina to turn on him.
 She thrusts her spear into his side.
 Emitting a bright light from his hand, Scott manages to blind her long enough to order his Mother Box to take him to friends.